-Probiotics have long been associated with good gut flora, however topical probiotics are now trending in personal care lines.
+Probiotics have long been associated with good gut flora; however, topical probiotics are trending in personal care lines.

 Topical probiotics are now trending in both skin and hair care product lines.
 This friendly bacteria can influence the makeup of the skin’s microflora to treat skin complaints and promote younger and healthier-looking skin.

 Probiotics produce acidic compounds, such as lactic acid, that reduce the skin’s pH.
 This discourages pathogens, favouring the growth of resident flora.